ferrocene/ferrocene/ferrocene/tools/self-test/README.md

 - [ ] Make NOTEs into requirements, e.g. "The following checks apply to these Host platforms: x86-64 Linux (glibc), Armv8-A Linux (glibc)"
 - [ ] "Test" General requirements with a test that just contains a comment that explains why the requirement is covered?
 - [ ] Only use "target" or "platform", but do not use it interchangeably
+- [ ] Are we allowed to have tests that are not traced to any requirement?
+- [ ] What about "negative tests", tests that test the opposite of a requirement does not work?
+- [ ] Permission tests for windows
+- [ ] Should the requirements macro go before or after the test macro?
+Before or after the cfg(windows) macro?